• Skip to main content

 Hereford property buyers should bear in mind that Hereford is divided into north and south by the River Wye.
 The main river crossing can be congested at rush hour.
 That means that buyers and tenants tend to choose a property on the same side of the river as their work and schools.

 Hereford city centre is mainly a busy commercial area but there is some city living type property.
-The streets close to Hereford Cathedral are popular and sought after areas.
+The streets close to Hereford Cathedral are popular and sought-after areas.
 Further out, areas within comfortable walking distance of the city centre are popular with buyers and tenants too.

 Most of Hereford including the city centre itself is to the north of the River Wye.
-Hereford Station, Hereford County Hospital, Hereford College of Arts and the out of town retailers are also located here.
+Hereford Station, Hereford County Hospital, Hereford College of Arts and the out-of-town retailers are also located here.
 Suburbs here include White Cross, Widemarsh, Eign Hill and Tupsley.

 Suburbs to the south of the River Wye include Belmont, Redhill and Lower Bullingham.
 The Rotherwas Industrial Estate and Skylon Park in the Hereford Enterprise Zone are located in this part of the city.
 The southern areas of Hereford tend to be good value property areas.